 \subsection{Our Results}

-In this paper, we present several new results about smoothed analysis of multiobjective binary optimization problems.
-Besides general $\phi$-smooth instances, we consider for some results only the special case of \emph{quasiconcave density functions}.
-This means that we assume that every coefficient~$V^t_i$ is chosen independently according to its own density function~$f^t_i\colon[-1,1]\to[0,\phi]$ with the additional requirement that for every density~$f^t_i$ there is a value~$x^t_i\in[-1,1]$ such that~$f^t_i$ is non-decreasing in the interval~$[-1,x^t_i]$ and non-increasing in the interval~$[x^t_i,1]$.
+In this article, we present several new results about smoothed analysis of multiobjective binary and integer optimization problems.
+Besides general $\phi$-smooth instances, we additionally consider the special case of \emph{quasiconcave density functions}.
+This means that we assume that every coefficient~$V^t_i$ is chosen independently according to its own density function $f^t_i \colon [-1,1] \to [0,\phi]$ with the additional requirement that for every density~$f^t_i$ there is a value $x^t_i \in [-1,1]$ such that~$f^t_i$ is non-decreasing in the interval $[-1,x^t_i]$ and non-increasing in the interval $[x^t_i,1]$.
 We do not think that this is a severe restriction because all natural perturbation models, like Gaussian or uniform perturbations, use quasiconcave density functions.
-Furthermore, quasiconcave densities capture the essence of a perturbation: each coefficient~$V^t_i$ has an unperturbed value~$x^t_i$ and the probability that the perturbed coefficient takes a value~$z$ becomes smaller with increasing distance~$|z-x^t_i|$.
+Furthermore, quasiconcave densities capture the essence of a perturbation: each coefficient~$V^t_i$ has an unperturbed value~$x^t_i$ and the probability that the perturbed coefficient takes a value~$z$ becomes smaller with increasing distance $|z - x^t_i|$.
 We will call these instances \emph{quasiconcave $\phi$-smooth instances} in the following.

-Beier and V\"ocking originally only considered $\phi$-smooth instances for bicriteria optimization problems (i.e., for the case~$d=1$).
-The above described canonical generalization of this model to multiobjective optimization problems, on which R\"oglin and Teng's~\cite{RoeglinT09} and Moitra and O'Donnell's results~\cite{MoitraO11} are based, appears to be very general and flexible on the first glance.
+Beier and V\"ocking originally only considered $\phi$-smooth instances for binary bicriteria optimization problems (i.e., for the case $\K=d=1$).
+The above described canonical generalization of this model to binary multiobjective optimization problems, on which R\"oglin and Teng's~\cite{RoeglinT09} and Moitra and O'Donnell's results~\cite{MoitraO11} are based, appears to be very general and flexible at the first glance.
 However, one aspect limits its applicability severely and makes it impossible to formulate certain multiobjective linear optimization problems in this model.
-The weak point of the model is that it assumes that every binary variable~$x_i$ appears in every linear objective function as it is not possible to set some coefficients~$V^t_i$ deterministically to zero.
+The weak point of the model is that it assumes that every binary variable~$x_i$ appears in every linear objective function as it is not possible to set some coefficients~$V^t_i$ deterministically to~$0$.